Yuan-Meng/personal_website/content/posts/birthday.md

 The future is now <br/> Now I'm disappearing <br/><br/>--- The Offspring, *The Future Is Now* (2012)

 When I was 19, all I wanted was to be a cognitive scientist, to understand how it is that from the chaos of our brain emerged thoughts, concepts, and consciousness.
-Right when I was applying to graduate school at 21, DeepMind's AlphaGo had just started making rounds in tech news, and there had never been a more exciting time for cognitively inspired AI... that is, up until the LLM frenzy now.
+Right when I was applying to graduate school, DeepMind's AlphaGo had just started making rounds in tech news, and there had never been a more exciting time for cognitively inspired AI... that is, up until the LLM frenzy now.

 10 years later when the future is here, I forgot what truly exited me --- somewhere along the PhD grind, I traded curiosity for "publish or perish".
 Choosing again, I'd still leave academia, but I envy friends still in grad school, because the future of science is in your hands.
 Easy as it may be for me to say: Even if all your experiments fail, you'd still have a job, but the joy of discovery is only now.